Some initiatives are funded with public dollars, some are funded with private dollars, and some reflect a partnership of public and private support.

 -

-Preschool for All Children Age 3 to 5 Years
+Preschool for All Children (PFA)

 Source: Illinois State Board of Education

-This page provides information and links for Specific requirements of implementing the Preschool for All grant.
+This page provides information and links for specific requirements of implementing the Preschool for All grant.

 -

-Scholarship Program
+Scholarship

 Source: Gateways to Opportunity